 "I found myself thinking, 'This guy would fool me, too.'"

 The following year, Schreiber described how he created his Iago in a PBS "Great Performances" documentary.
 At first he found it nearly impossible to fully engage with the other actors.
 No matter how much direction he received, he kept finding himself circling the scene rather than dominating it from center stage, as the role is usually played.
 The root of this problem, Schreiber discovered, was his anxiety that he wouldn’t be able to remember all of his lines.
 (Iago has more lines than any other character in all of Shakespeare’s plays.)

 Rather than work to “fix” or remove his anxiety, he and the director Keith David began to play with it – especially its physical manifestation of circling the scene.
 Together, they looked for metaphors that would combine Schreiber’s circling behavior with that of a character intent on destruction.

 They came up with the image of a shark, a predator by nature that circles a group of prey until it senses vulnerability, and then strikes.
 Schreiber worked to embody the gliding, purposeful, predatory nature of a shark into his Iago.
 In the process, he lost his fear and was able to not only remember the lines, but to endow Iago with a depth and complexity uniquely his own.

 How to Harness the Power of Metaphor for Yourself

-Ask yourself: What animal, god, demon, landscape, or weather expresses this quality?
+Ask yourself: What animal, god, demon, landscape, or weather expresses this emotion or physical experience?
 What would it feel like to let it inhabit your body, your voice, your words and intent?

-Fully and safely express it through having an imaginary dialogue with it, movement, or visual art.
-Release its unique energy into whatever it's blocking.
-Watch it transform into something brilliant.
+Fully and safely express it through drawing it, having an imaginary dialogue with it, expressing it in movement or sound.
+Allow it to release its unique energy into whatever it is blocking.
+Watch this vulnerability transform into something brilliant.